 They say we’re in the golden age of media, which means there is plenty of content to consume on your way to work.
 Whether you listen to podcasts about your favorite movies, music from a new artist, or trying to learn something from a how-to video on YouTube, almost everybody is on their phones during the morning commute.
 If you’re a commuter, there are two ways you can go about picking a pair of Bluetooth headphones for commuting, and it entirely depends on what bothers you most.
 Don’t worry, we’ll get back to happy thoughts in a minute.

-Editor’s note: this list of the Best Bluetooth headphones for commuting was updated on June 15, 2020 to replace the Master & Dynamic MW65 with the Shure AONIC 50.
+Editor’s note: this list of the Best Bluetooth headphones for commuting was updated on September 15, 2020, to add the Sennheiser PXC 550-II to the notable mentions section.

-This shouldn’t come as a surprise, as the Sony WH-1000XM3 has been our top pick for some time on a number of best lists.
-The reason for this is simple: they’re damn good.
-The Sony WH-1000XM3 are one of, if not the best pair of active noise cancelling headphones around.
+This shouldn’t come as a surprise, as the Sony WH-1000XM3 has been our top pick for some time on a number of best lists, and the newly released Sony WH-1000XM4 are even better.
+The Sony WH-1000XM4 are one of, if not the best pair of active noise cancelling headphones around.
 But when it comes to features that are important for commuters, these check all the boxes.
-They have comfortable earcups, fold down to a more compact size, have intuitive touch controls, a monster 24 hour battery life, and best of all they sound great.
+They have comfortable earcups, fold down to a more compact size, have intuitive touch controls, ambient noise passthrough functionality, and best of all they sound great.

 What you should know